 If you see an account in collections on your credit report, you’re not alone.
 89 million U.S. consumers also experience this.
-If you’re in this situation, here’s what you need to know:
+If you’re in this situation, please consider the following:

 It’s possible that you missed a notice or a call from a creditor.
 Medical bills and utilities are two common examples: